Aravindgoku/Motion-Planning-Udacity-Project/writeup.md

 ### Implementing Path Planning Algorithm

 #### 1. Global home position
-Global home position is provided in the first line of 'colliders.csv file' and to read & set it in the 'set_home_position' method:
+Global home position is provided in the first line of `colliders.csv file` and to read & set it in the 'set_home_position' method:

 ```sh
 with open('colliders.csv', 'r') as file: